 German Shepherds suffer from several dental problems.
 These include plaque and tartar build-up, which can become severe, causing your pet to lose teeth.

 German Shepherds are also at risk of developing gingivitis, periodontitis, and periodontal disease.
 Periodontal disease can impact the jawbone and spread further, possibly causing loss of life.

 Signs that your German Shepherd’s teeth are at risk include bleeding gums, loose teeth, missing teeth, swollen gums, and fever.

 Your dog needs an urgent visit to the vet if they have lost interest in eating.
 Halitosis is a sign of a dental problem but can also be a sign of digestive or other health problems.

 Gum health is often a good indicator of when it is time for medical intervention.
-Pale gums can indicate that your dog is anemic or is suffering other health issues.
+Pale gums can indicate that your dog is anemic or is suffering from other health issues.

 Red gum tissue is an indication of inflammation which means that your pet may have gingivitis or other serious problems.

 If your pet’s gums are yellow, they may have jaundice which is a liver disease.
 Alternatively, yellow gums can be a sign of leptospirosis, which is a bacterial infection that is transferable to people.

 Take your German Shepherd to the vet if they show signs of dental problems or any other health-related issues.
 Dental problems are serious, so please do not delay treatment.